Add this page to your book

 Context Matters: Working Location and Workstation

 The other context Evergreen uses is the workstation location.
-See Workstation Documentation for more information.
+See Registering a New Workstation for more information.

 Personal Device Policy